autometrics-dev/autometrics-ts/examples/react-app/README.md

 >   ➜  Local:   http://localhost:4173/

 6. Now you have two URLs, one for the example app where you can generate traffic, which you should then be able to see in the Explorer UI.
+It may take up to 30 seconds for data to show up in the UI.

 Assuming the Explorer endpoint is exactly as shown above, this will be the direct URL to the function that is generating traffic from the example app: